AWS RDS MySQL¶

 Install Func¶

-It is recommended to enable Guance Integration - Extension - Hosted Func: All prerequisites are automatically installed, please continue with script installation.
+It is recommended to activate Guance Integration - Extensions - DataFlux Func (Automata): All prerequisites are automatically installed.
+Please proceed with the script installation.

 Install Script¶